jess-wakelin/jess-wakelin.github.io/README.md

     - bigger socials means small ones are unnecessary
     - change dark mode to default
     - change switch to be more intuitive
-        - make it a button somewhere?
+        - make it a button somewhere? sun button next to logo?
     - ~~change titles to be bigger~~
     - redo portfolio pictures for better quality
     - ~~increase size of github icon in portfolio~~